 He won plenty of plaudits for his early showings, and although he conceded a late penalty on his first start against Fulham, saved by Petr Cech, he went on to win the man of the match award.

 Ineligible for the Champions League, he retained his place in the Premier League side until a goal conceded in the opening seconds at Old Trafford torpedoed Chelsea's title chances and Carlo Ancelotti left the Brazilian out of the remaining games.

 He had earlier scored against United at Stamford Bridge, and headed home against Manchester City in the Premier League to keep our title hopes alive.

-After an up and down first half of the campaign, he has slowly settled down and adjusted to the English game, making over 30 appearances alongside various centre-back partners as injuries to others have taken their toll.
+After an up and down first half of the campaign, he slowly settled down and adjusted to the English game, making over 30 appearances alongside various centre-back partners as injuries to others took their toll.

-David started 15 consecutive games over the Christmas and new year period and, as Easter approaches, has even started to win round some of his harshest media critics with an unusual blend of no-nonsense defending and samba style.
-His penchant for goalscoring hasn't lessened either, as home league strikes against United and Bolton testify.
+David started 15 consecutive games over the Christmas and new year period and, as Easter approached, even started to win round some of his harshest media critics with an unusual blend of no-nonsense defending and samba style.
+His penchant for goalscoring hadn't lessened either, as home league strikes against United and Bolton testify.

 The Brazilian defender was superb in the 4-1 Champions League win against Napoli, but after injuring himself in the FA Cup semi-final win against Tottenham, he missed a number of crucial matches as the season drew to a close, including the FA Cup Final against Liverpool.